f3d-app/f3d/doc/dev/ROADMAPS_AND_RELEASES.md

 Roadmaps are available on their dedicated issue with their associated project board and milestone.
 They are bound to evolve over time.

-If you want to get involved, please feel free to commment on the issues and contribute to the issues that matters to you!
+If you want to get involved, please feel free to comment on the issues and contribute to the issues that matters to you!

 ## 2.4.0